Boy shot, wounded at Tennessee school; juvenile detained

 MEMPHIS, Tenn.
 (AP) — A teenage boy was shot and critically wounded Thursday at a school in Memphis, Tennessee, and police detained a second boy believed to be the shooter.
 The K-8 school was placed on lockdown and students were taken by bus to a nearby church to be reunited with frantic parents.

 Memphis police identified both the victim of the shooting at the Cummings School and the shooter as “male juveniles.”
-The victim was 13, but authorities didn’t release the age of the suspect.
+The victim was 13, Assistant Police Chief Don Crowe said, but he declined to release the age of the suspect.
+He said both were students at the school.

+“Certainly, at this point, we need everyone to be praying for that child and the child’s family so he can make a full recovery,” he said of the victim.

+He said the suspect fled the school after the shooting, but later turned himself in at a police precinct.

 Parents held umbrellas and talked with each other in a light drizzle as they waited for children to arrive at the church.
 Ebonnie Hayslett rushed to the school to make sure her two nieces were safe.